 - Fill out the appropriate responses when you get to the "Awards" page of the abstract submission site.

 Submitting a Winning Entry

 - Read and follow all eligibility requirements and guidelines below.

-- Reference the abstract scoring rubric (new for 2021).
+- Reference the abstract scoring rubric (new).
 See details below.

 - Be a Student or Postdoc member of AAA (Join now!)

 - Pay 2022 dues in full by Nov 30, 2021

 - Be the first author on the abstract

 - Presenting authors may only designate one abstract for award consideration.
 If more than one abstract is put forward for the competition, only the first submission will be considered.

 - Oral and poster presentations that are research focused (i.e., non-descriptive works) will be prioritized over descriptive works and given more consideration when selecting competition award finalists.
 While the submission of descriptive works is encouraged, please recognize that the evaluation of scientific and educational research presentations relies heavily on the tenets of the scientific process as a guide to compare and judge the quality of presentations.